dweath411/Python-Projects-Directory/README.md

 When the game is created, you can tell game that what player is 'x' and what player is 'o'.

 This game features a plethora of user defined functions that help make the game run smoothly and efficiently.

+# **Unwinnable Tic-Tac-Toe!
+(AI)**

+We've done one version of a tic-tac-toe game.
+How about we up the ante, and make the game unwinnable?
+You can tie, but you can never win!
+To do this, we'll introduce `minimax`.

+minimax is a decision making algorithm built off of a maximizer and minimizer concept.
+You essentially are trying to maximize your win while your opponent is trying to minimize their loss.
+With tic-tac-toe, we can step though each state and see how minimax might help us win.

+In minimmax, we are trying to find the best move to make.
+We can determine this by deducing which move is the most optimal.
+To do this, we'll use a `utility` function, a measurement of how valuable the final result in that decision tree is.

+There will be some overlap of code in these files as the last tic-tac-toe files.